 Applications should be submitted to the state in hard copy (paper application) and in electronic format such as a scanned PDF file.
 Applications will not be accepted if submitted past the deadline.
 Please note that HMGP funds are awarded on a competitive basis and all applications are subject to review and selection by the state mitigation project selection committee and FEMA.
 Please contact me if you have any questions or concerns regarding HMGP or any other FEMA mitigation grant program.

-Flood Mitigation Assistance (FMA) & Pre-Disaster Mitigation (PDM) Grant Programs - APPLICATION PERIOD NOW CLOSED
+Flood Mitigation Assistance (FMA) & Pre-Disaster Mitigation (PDM) Grant Programs - APPLICATION PERIOD OPENING 10/1/2018

 VEM Hazard Mitigation - Information & Support

 Hazard mitigation funds are available to municipalities and other organizations to help reduce or eliminate loss of life and property by taking measures to reduce the impacts of future disasters.

 The VEM Mitigation Team supports other state agencies, non-profits, Regional Planning Commissions and municipalities in applying for and implementing projects under the FEMA Hazard Mitigation Assistance (HMA) grant programs.
 We also support Regional Planning Commissions and municipalities in conducting natural hazard mitigation planning, and developing FEMA-approved Local Hazard Mitigation Plans.

 “Hazard Mitigation” is sustained action taken to reduce or eliminate long-term risk to people and their property from hazards.